Now at Marquee...

 At left, my friend Regina Webster and I, alongside 'Wide Awake,' one of two paintings chosen for the exhibit - which caught the eye of a patron (above).
 At right is 'Sea Change,' another crowd favorite.

 I was chosen (again!) as the Featured Artist for the month of September 2017 at Jubilee!
 Community Church on Wall Street in downtown Asheville.
 The free exhibit - in the Hospitality Room just inside the entrance - was open to the public weekdays and four Sundays (Sept.
 3, 10, 17, 24).

 Week 3: Sunday, Sept.
 17, 2017...

-Carol renewed her pledge to donate 10 percent of all sales proceeds to Jubilee! and 20% to relief efforts for victims (human and animal) of hurricanes Harvey and Irma...
+I renewed my pledge to donate 10 percent of all sales proceeds to Jubilee! and 20% to relief efforts for victims (human and animal) of hurricanes Harvey and Irma...

-Both before and after the two celebrations, many people stopped to view her works, and some paintings were given a 'thumbs up' by other artists.
+Both before and after the two celebrations, many people stopped to view my works, and some paintings were given a 'thumbs up' by other artists.

 Week 2: Sunday, Sept.
 10, 2017...

 The second Sunday of the month-long exhibit saw interests in several "groupings" of paintings, ranging from colorful seasons and thought-provoking renderings, to the links between heaven and Earth.

 Week 1: Sunday, Sept.
 3, 2017: Opening Day